vuejs/v2.vuejs.org/src/v2/guide/forms.md

 ## Value Bindings

-For radio, checkbox and select options, the `v-model` binding values are usually static strings (or booleans for checkbox):
+For radio, checkbox and select options, the `v-model` binding values are usually static strings (or booleans for checkboxes):

 ``` html
 <!-- `picked` is a string "a" when checked -->